New Illinois Legalization Bill Means Unprecedented Social and Criminal Justice Reform

 Up to 40 licenses for a new type of cultivator — a craft grower — will be available in the first year, with further growth possible.
 Applications will be available in January 2020.

 Similarly, up to 40 processor licenses, in which businesses create products made with cannabis, will be available during the first year, with applications also starting in January 2020.

 A transporter license will also be available the first year, without limits on the total number operating

 Following a market study, the state can also add more licenses of all types, including top-tier cultivation licenses, called cultivation centers.

 A training program will be established and made available in community colleges to allow students access to hands-on learning with the plant in areas that are disproportionately impacted.

 While the new program will help those entering the industry, the Cannabis Regulation and Tax Act also provides benefits directly to disadvantaged communities.

 Recovery, Reinvest, Renew

-- The Recovery, Reinvest, Renew (3R) program provides resources directly to community groups to offer services in communities that were disproportionately impacted by violence, poverty, and uneven enforcement of cannabis-related laws.
+The Recovery, Reinvest, Renew (3R) program provides resources directly to community groups to offer services in communities that were disproportionately impacted by violence, poverty, and uneven enforcement of cannabis-related laws.

-- The 3R program would initiate a study to determine which areas have been impacted to determine which areas qualify.
+The 3R program will initiate a study to determine which areas have been impacted to determine which areas qualify.